JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/reformatting-code/reformatting-before-commit/index.md

 Select the **Reformat Code** checkbox and press **OK** to always reformat your files prior to commit.
 This will apply to all your languages from your next commit.

-## A Worked Example for Reformat Code
+## Reformatting a Whole Directory
-So now you know _when_ and _how_ to invoke reformat code.
-Let's take a look at a worked example in the next step of this tutorial.
+You may have decided to reformat your whole project directory by directory.
+We'll take a look at how to do this in the next step.